 Segment Reporting-The Company operates and manages its business as one reporting and operating segment, which is the business of developing and commercializing gene therapeutics.
-The Company's chief executive officer, who is the chief operating decision maker, reviews financial information on an aggregate basis for purposes of allocating resources and evaluating financial performance.
+The Company's chief executive officer, who is the chief operating decision maker ("CODM"), assesses segment performance and decides how to allocate resources based on total operating expenses as reported on the consolidated statements of operations and comprehensive loss.
+See Note 11, Segment Reporting, for additional information.